usdot-jpo-sdcsdw/common-models/README.md

 # Common Models

-This repository contains (1) The codec to convert from XML to POJO and vice versa, and (2) the necessary models.
+This repository contains (1) The parser to convert from XML to POJO and vice versa, and (2) the necessary models.

 ### Prerequisites